Association of Cricket Officials

 The Association of Cricket Officials (ACO) is an organisation set up to represent and support cricket officials, especially umpires and scorers.
 It operates under the auspices of the England and Wales Cricket Board (ECB) and is often referred to as the "ECB ACO" or similar.
 Current membership (as of March 2015) is "near 8,000".

 Formation

 The ACO was formed on 1 January 2008 as a result of members of the Association of Cricket Umpires and Scorers (ACU&S) having voted in favour of their organisation amalgamating with the ECB Officials Association (ECB OA).

 When the association was formed, an Interim Board was set up to get the new organisation rolling.
 Roger Knight was appointed as Chairman of the Interim Board, and has remained the ACO chairman since.

 Membership

-The association has the following membership categories, with respective subscription rates, as of March 2015:
+The association has the following membership categories as of July 2025: